 3. Observe fair housing practices

 Follow fair housing rules that help your tenants create a comfortable home for themselves.
-Offer reasonable rental prices that are comparable with other properties in the neighborhood.
+Offer reasonable rental prices that are comparable to other properties in the neighborhood.
 It doesn’t take a genius to understand that your tenants are not going to stay with you if you charge high rents that are not inline with the neighborhood or current market conditions.

 4. Don’t be a stranger

 Don’t be the stranger who turns up only to collect the rent.
 Send out a greeting card or gift basket to your tenants on their birthdays.
 Wish them on major festivals and thank them for being a good tenant or paying the rent on time.
-It won’t cost you much, but will bring you a lot of trust and goodwill and help build a relationship.
+It won’t cost you much but will bring you a lot of trust and goodwill and help build a relationship.

 At the same time, remember your boundaries as a landlord.
 Don’t show up every other week without prior notice.
 It is a huge invasion of privacy and can quickly scare away even the best of tenants!